 The University has a legal obligation to protect the privacy of students and the confidentiality of student records.
 No information about a student's academic performance can be released without the student's written permission.
 It is equally important to respect students' privacy when distributing their grades.
 Instructors should be careful not to leave papers, projects, or examinations in unattended public areas.
 Similarly, grades should never be posted with the students' names, and/or Harvard University Identification (HUID) numbers.
 Such practices are a violation of the Family Educational Rights and Privacy Act of 1974.
-Questions about the confidentiality of student records and about the Family Educational Rights and Privacy Act may be directed to the Secretary of the Faculty in University Hall, Ground Floor (617-496-6976).
-(See also Posting of Grades on page 56.)
+Questions about the confidentiality of student records and about the Family Educational Rights and Privacy Act may be directed to the Registrar, 20 Garden Street (617-495-1545).
+(See also Posting of Grades on page 57.)